saswatamcode/saswatamcode-web/content/blog/intro-to-mdox/index.md

 `fmt` command ensures a smooth automatic experience for the contributor that also does not compromise the markdown quality of the project.
 Win-win situation!

-> Kudos to some Go developers who passionately started `[Kunde21/markdownfmt](https://github.com/Kunde21/markdownfmt)` fork, our tool used internally for formatting, with [goldmark](https://github.com/yuin/goldmark) parser help You might be surprised, but parsing and formatting markdown is quite advanced engineering in itself!
+> Kudos to some Go developers who passionately started [Kunde21/markdownfmt](https://github.com/Kunde21/markdownfmt) fork, our tool used internally for formatting, with [goldmark](https://github.com/yuin/goldmark) parser help You might be surprised, but parsing and formatting markdown is quite advanced engineering in itself!
 We now maintain it, together with [https://github.com/karelbilek](https://github.com/karelbilek), [https://github.com/Kunde21](https://github.com/Kunde21) - a great open-source example!

 ### Link Checking

 Broken links are super annoying, especially in software documentation.
 Trying to figure out the correct link as you're trying to learn something else is a distracting context switch.
 We can mitigate this by using a markdown link checker.
 However, most currently available link checkers seem to be underperforming, in a few ways:

 * They just keep on visiting links.
 This results in obvious rate-limiting ("Too many requests" errors) especially from very often linked resources like GitHub (Just imagine CHANGELOG (: ).
-You can fully disable checking any GitHub link, but then might have surprises later on!
+You can fully disable checking such links, but then might have surprises later on!
 You can enable retries or dev APIs in those cases, but still, it would either take a huge time or will be hard to set up.
 * Some skip over relative links in markdown so those would still stay broken.
 * Some cannot be run locally at all so a contributor cannot check before pushing and has to wait for CI.